ppy/osu-wiki/news/2018/2018-06-06-beatmap-spotlights-march-and-april-2018.md

 [![](/wiki/shared/news/2018-06-06-beatmap-spotlights-march-and-april-2018/cosmic-love.jpg)](https://osu.ppy.sh/beatmapsets/696222)

-Fans of western electronic music won't be left out this month, as the team of ::PandaHero::{ user=1233255 }, [La Cataline](https://osu.ppy.sh/users/301279), and ::Mirash::{ user=2841009 } bring forward their mapset of Florence + The Machine's "Cosmic Love".
+Fans of western electronic music won't be left out this month, as the team of ::PandaHero::{ user=1233255 }, ::La Cataline::{ user=301279 }, and ::Mirash::{ user=2841009 } bring forward their mapset of Florence + The Machine's "Cosmic Love".
 The top difficulty shows off great usage of slow sliders, while the rest of the spread keeps a varied and enjoyable experience for players of all skill levels.

 [![](/wiki/shared/news/2018-06-06-beatmap-spotlights-march-and-april-2018/on-the-backs-of-angels.jpg)](https://osu.ppy.sh/beatmapsets/707720)